ManiaMap

 About

 This package allows for the creation of procedurally generated metroidvania style layouts from user-defined level layout graphs and room templates.
-The resulting layouts can be used in games, such as those of the rouge-like genre, and to render maps, such as that shown below.
+The resulting layouts can be used in games and to render maps, such as that shown below.

 BigMap